ansible/ansible/test/README.md

 Some tests may require cloud credentials, others will not, and destructive tests are separated from non-destructive so a subset can be run on development machines.

-Tests for network modules can be found in https://github.com/ansible/test-network-modules/

 learn more
 ----------